mosaik.async_scenario — Using mosaik in an async context

 Tuple[FrozenSet[str] | OutSet[str], FrozenSet[str] | OutSet[str], FrozenSet[str] | OutSet[str], FrozenSet[str] | OutSet[str]]

-- class AsyncModelMock(world: AsyncWorld, factory: AsyncModelFactory, model: str, proxy: Proxy)[source]
+- class AsyncModelMock(world: AsyncWorld, factory: AsyncModelFactory, model: str)[source]

 Instances of this class are exposed as attributes of

-method to create multiple entities with the same set of parameters at once:sim.ModelName.create(3, x=23)
+sim.ModelName(x=23).
+Alternatively, you can use thecreatemethod to create multiple entities with the same set of parameters at once:sim.ModelName.create(3, x=23).- Parameters:

 world (AsyncWorld)